sh0nk/solr-sudachi/README.md

 ### SudachiSurfaceFormFilterFactory

-`solr-sudachi` respects the behavior of `elasticsearch-sudachi`, which outputs the *Normalized form* of the tokens instead of the *Surface* which are tokens from user's input text as it is.
-Sudachi's normalized form performs to make recall higher as well as base form.
+`solr-sudachi` respects the behavior of `elasticsearch-sudachi`, which outputs the *Normalized form* of the tokens instead of the *Surface form* which are tokens from input text as it is.
+Sudachi's normalized form performs to make the analyzed tokens respected more as well as base form.
 But if you want to match exactly with the query and the index, this filter would be useful.

 #### Example